 Viable placements for renters include: a south or south-west facing balcony, a garden, a flat roof area you can access, or a south-facing wall or window ledge where panels can be propped at an angle.
 North-facing positions will produce too little to be worthwhile.
 East or west facing positions are workable but expect output at the lower end of the range.

 - Older housing stock.
-Pre-1970s wiring in the UK varies considerably.
-Whether certain property types will face additional requirements or exclusions is not yet known.
+Pre-1970s wiring varies considerably.
+Whether certain property types face additional requirements is not yet specified.

 How to Pick a Microinverter for Plug-in Solar